 In file systems that do not support 64-bit inodes, inode information is stored in an area that occupies the first 1 TB of the file system.
 File data is also stored in this inode area.
 When the capacity of the inode area becomes insufficient, files and directories cannot be created even if there is enough available capacity for file data in the file system.
 In order to address insufficient capacity in the inode area, apply one of the following measures.
 For details about how to use each command, see the CLI Administrator's Guide.
+If the number of files and directories in the file system exceeds 100 million, running commands might take time in each of the measures.
+In that case, we recommend that you take the measure 'Change the setting to correspond to 64-bit inodes'.

-- Expanding the capacity of a file system When file system capacity is expanded by using the fsexpand command, the inode area is automatically reconfigured and file data of up to 10 GB is moved outside of the inode area if all of the following conditions are met: - The capacity of the file system after expansion is 1 TB or more. - The file system does not support 64-bit inodes information before and after reconfiguration of the inode area, and check that I-node free (the number of remaining inodes) has increased.
-Note that when the expanded size of the file system exceeds 10 GB, it might be possible to increase available capacity of the inode area further by executing the fsinodespace command as well.
+- Expanding the capacity of a file system When file system capacity is expanded by using the fsexpand command, the inode area is automatically reconfigured and file data of up to 10 GB is moved outside of the inode area if all of the following conditions are met: - The capacity of the file system after expansion is 1 TB or more. - The file system does not support 64-bit inodes